rrad0812/mydocs/flask/flask misc/flask_postgresql_docker.md

   **Notes**
   - Each module has a function to say Hello and Goodbye.
   - Both of the use Blueprint.
 The advantage of defining a blueprint is that we can completely separate the URL config for our modules.
-As you see both of them have the same route “/say” but this makes no conflict since they are registering themselves with different blueprints.
+As you see both of them have the same route
+    “/say” but this makes no conflict since they are registering themselves with different blueprints.

 - The next step is that we need to register our modules when creating the application.
-Here is the added part in the `create_app()` function in our application factory (`__init__.py`)
+Here is the added part in the `create_app()` function in our application factory (`__init__. py`)

   ```py
   from flask import Flask